-Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: political economy & ecology, and communication studies.
-His work focuses on higher education, digital technologies, environment & climate change, labour & organisations, socio-economic inequalities, and social and political mobilisation.
+Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning three main areas: 1) political economy & ecology; 2) digitalisation, new media and communication; and 3) critical higher education studies.
+His work focuses on: higher education; digital technologies; political communication; local, regional and global sustainable development and green transitions; labour and organisations; socio-economic inequalities; and social and political mobilisation.

 His approach is characterised by a systemic integration of ethnography, macro-level structural analysis, and epistemological & reflexive inquiry, in the tradition of “big ideas” social science and social theory.

-He held research and teaching positions at the University of Cambridge, University of Cape Town, University of Pretoria, University of Mauritius, Bristol UWE, and University of Worcester (UK).
+He held research and teaching positions at the University of Cambridge, University of Oslo, University of Cape Town, University of Pretoria, University of Mauritius, Bristol UWE, and University of Worcester (UK).

-Vito's work has been funded by the Economic and Social Research Council (UK), Jisc (UK), the National Institute of Health Research (UK), the Andrew W. Mellon Foundation (US), the Nordic Research Councils for the Humanities and the Social Sciences, the National Research Foundation (South Africa), the Tertiary Education Commission (Mauritius), the SAHEE Foundation (Switzerland) and the Cambridge Newton Trust.
+Vito's work has been funded by Horizon Europe, the Economic and Social Research Council (UK), Jisc (UK), the National Institute of Health Research (UK), the Andrew W. Mellon Foundation (US), the Joint Committee for Nordic Research Councils in the Humanities and the Social Sciences, the National Research Foundation (South Africa), the Tertiary Education Commission (Mauritius), the SAHEE Foundation (Switzerland) and the Cambridge Newton Trust.

 His doctoral research in Cambridge (2005-2011) was an ethnography of timber workers in the Kingdom of Eswatini.
 He studied in a former asbestos mining town, redeveloped as a social enterprise by white southern African and North American Pentecostal Christian missionaries.
 For-profit economic activities in the forestry industry were carried out in tandem with orphan care services.
 The study was extended to the adjacent rural community.
 Vito developed a grounded approach to foreign investment and donor aid that takes into account labour relations and company’s interactions with local communities, and brings together political economy, political ecology and phenomenological anthropology.